aarnoux/SamReader/README.txt

 		-> totally mapped reads count : 349893
 		-> partially mapped reads count : 122
 	-> unmapped reads count : 1315

+# informations about the paired reads
+- paired read analysis:
+unmapped + unmapped: 0.37%   (650 out of 175665 pairs)
+unmapped + badly mapped: 0.0085%   (15 out of 175665 pairs)
+badly mapped + totally mapped: 0.0609%   (107 out of 175665 pairs)
+totally mapped + totally mapped: 99.5605%   (174893 out of 175665 pairs)

+- pairs alignement analysis:	# is printed only if the reads are paired 6924 read pairs are well aligned on both ends of the fragment

+52732 read pairs present a gap of [1,10[ nucleotide(s) between the forward and the reverse read

+55400 read pairs present an overlap of [1,10[ nucleotide(s) between the forward and the reverse read

 # mutations informations as given by the CIGAR field
 Mutations analysis: